TFF’s changing publishing policy – Why we reduce social media presence and what we’ll do instead

 TFF – the peace and future research foundation I am co-founder and director of – still reach thousands of people every day on social media but what does that mean?

-Too many have cared far too much about quantities of friends, followers, likes and shares – and far too little with
+Too many have cared far too much about quantities of friends, followers, likes and shares – and far too little with of content.

 And a Like from someone who has not bothered to read the article but likes only the headline on Facebook or Twitter is a very poor substitute for in-depth reading, well-intended dialogue and serious knowledge-creation.